Benedikt05/BetterAltay/BUILDING.md

 ```
 You can work around it by setting `ulimit -n` to some bigger number, e.g. `8192`, or by updating your PHP version to at least 8.0.3.

-## Running PocketMine-MP from source code
+## Running BetterAltay from source code
 Run `src/pocketmine/PocketMine.php` using your preferred PHP binary.